UDOOboard/Gear-Docs/docs/03_Hardware_References/04_Video_Output.md

 ### Video Output Connectors

-The UDOO BOLT is able to drive 4x 4K independent displays, by using the 2x HDMI 2.0 and the 2x USB-C interfaces available.
+The UDOO BOLT GEAR is able to drive 4x 4K independent displays, by using the 2x HDMI 2.0 and the 2x USB-C interfaces available.
 The AMD Ryzen Embedded V1000 family of Processors offer four Digital Display Interfaces, configurable to work in HDMI/DVI/DP++ modes.

 #### HDMI Connectors

-On the UDOO BOLT board, the Digital Display Interfaces #0 and #1 are used to implement two **HDMI 2.0** interfaces through as many HDMI ReDriver / Level shifters and ESD protection + signal conditioning ICs.
+On the UDOO BOLT GEAR board, the Digital Display Interfaces #0 and #1 are used to implement two **HDMI 2.0** interfaces through as many HDMI ReDriver / Level shifters and ESD protection + signal conditioning ICs.

 Maximum resolution:
 * 4096x2160 @ 60Hz